 Using reducers

-The following function can be used to create a Redux-like atom.
+You can easily use your existing reducers with xoid.
+The following function can be used to create an atom with reducer.

 Let's take this simple reducer: